Global synchronization beyond dense graphs: the case of threshold graphs: Main Proof: the Induction Argument

 \subsection{Proof of Theorem \ref{main}: General Case}

-\begin{proof}[Proof of Theorem~\ref{main}] Any connected threshold graph can be described by a bit sequence of $1$'s and $0$'s, as introduced in Definition~\ref{def:threshold}.
-Since the graph is connected, the last bit must be a $1$.
-We decompose the sequence into maximal contiguous blocks of $1$'s and $0$'s.
-Let $U_1, U_2, \dots, U_k$ denote the blocks of $1$'s (indexed from bottom to top), and let $I_i$ denote the $0$-block that lies immediately above $U_i$, if such a block exists.
-In this notation, the sequence has one of the two forms
+\begin{proof}[Proof of Theorem~\ref{main}] Any connected threshold graph can be described by a bit sequence of $1$'s and $0$'s, where the last bit must be a $1$; otherwise, the threshold graph is not connected.
+For simplicity, we decompose the sequence into maximal contiguous blocks of $1$'s and $0$'s:

 or